Proteusiq/DanishSentiments/README.md

 ![image](images/sentiment_app.png)

 # Building Danish Sentiment Models
-To view a production-ready application, and better coding(less python beginner friendly) see: [GitHub: dksentimentapi](https://github.com/Proteusiq/dksentimentapi)
+This repo is intended for beginners in Python and ML.
+To view a production-ready application, and better coding see: [GitHub: hisia](https://github.com/Proteusiq/hisia)

 Couple of talks used this repo as a demo.
 - [PyData CPH](https://www.meetup.com/PyData-Copenhagen/): Talk on Building and Deploying Danish Sentiment Model (26-07-2018) at GiG